ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 # Conclusions and Future Work

+## General findings

+More data = better

+But: More size = even more better

+Could try both in future?

-Write also that we found out that a bigger data size matters more than bigger images for all of the prediction models, which is a really nice catch and learning.
+Write also that we found out that a bigger data size matters more than bigger images **FOR REGIONS** for all of the prediction models, which is a really nice catch and learning.

-Follows...
+I follow, I follow you

+Limititions and future reasearch

 ---